 Pipelines + integration

-SARC runs the same compliance pipeline on three CI platforms — GitLab CI, GitHub Actions, and Azure DevOps — and pushes the resulting evidence into Kosli and the resulting workflow events into ServiceNow.
+SARC runs the same compliance pipeline on three CI platforms — GitLab CI, GitHub Actions, and Azure DevOps — and pushes the resulting evidence into the Evidence Vault / Fides and the resulting workflow events into ServiceNow.

 This page is the conceptual integration map.
 It is enough to evaluate, design around, or have an architecture conversation about.
 It is not a copy-paste install guide — the underlying templates carry the secrets, the registry config, and the per-cloud auth wiring, and live in the repository for engagement customers.